tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_9.md

 A particular case of using the _multipleTestCase_ is to run the same test case with different event store implementations (i.e. inmemory, Postgres json, Postgres binary eventually in conjuction with Rabbitmq).

-A particular parameter needed to test by using RabbitMQ as event broker is to run the tests in sequence with some delay to allow the propagation of the messages between the different consumers.
+A particular parameter needed to test by using RabbitMQ as event broker is to run the tests in sequence with some delay to allow the propagation of the messages between the any consumers.
 The delay parameter will so depend on which configuration is under test.

 An example of setting "instances" (which should mean 'parameters') to feed the test cases is the following: